 Opens may not be tracked for contacts who received the same message as a "test message" first.

-For text links the linked text is shown in reports along with the destination website/URL.
+For text links the linked text (anchor text) is shown in reports along with the destination website/URL.

 For images either the image file URL is shown as the source of a click or the Alternative Text (Alt tag), if it's defined.

-- Envoke Spam Reported: A result of a user reporting the message as spam/abuse on the Envoke Consent and Subscription Preferences page.
+Envoke Spam Reported: A result of a user reporting the message as spam/abuse on the Email Preferences page.

-- External Spam Reported: A result of a user clicking the "Report Spam" button inside their email client.
+External Spam Reported: A result of a user clicking the "Report Spam" button inside their email program.

 Contacts that were part of the target list but weren't sent the email for one of the following reasons:

 no valid consent: unsubscribed or consent expired